Sir Henry Wilson, 1st Baronet: Esher reforms and General Staff

-On Leo Amery's suggestion Wilson's colleague Gerald Ellison was appointed Secretary of the War Office (Reconstitution) Committee (see Esher Report), which consisted of Esher, Admiral John Fisher and Sir George Clarke.
+On Leo Amery's suggestion Wilson's colleague Gerald Ellison was appointed Secretary of the War Office (Reconstitution) Committee (see Esher Report).
 Wilson approved of Esher's aims, but not the whirlwind speed by which he began making changes at the War Office.
 Wilson impressed Esher, and was put in charge of the new department which managed Staff College, RMA, RMC and officers' promotion exams.
-Wilson often travelled around Britain and Ireland to supervise the training of officers and examinations for promotion.

 Wilson attended the first ever General Staff Conference and Staff Ride at Camberley in January 1905.
 He continued to lobby for a General Staff to be set up, especially after the Dogger Bank incident of October 1904.
-Repington also campaigned publicly for this from May 1905, which helped prod Brodrick's successor Arnold-Forster into action.
-He asked Wilson for his views – Wilson proposed a strong Chief of the General Staff who would be the Secretary of State for War's sole adviser on matters of strategy, ironically the position which would be held by Wilson's rival Robertson during the First World War.
+Wilson proposed a strong Chief of the General Staff who would be the Secretary of State for War's sole adviser on matters of strategy, ironically the position which would be held by Wilson's rival Robertson during the First World War.
 Despite pressure from Repington, Esher and Sir George Clarke, progress on the General Staff was very slow.
-In August Arnold-Forster issued a minute similar to Wilson's of three months previous.
-Lyttelton (Chief of the General Staff), unaware of Wilson's role, expressed support.
+In August Brodrick's successor H. O. Arnold-Forster issued a minute similar to Wilson's of three months previous.
+Neville Lyttelton (Chief of the General Staff), unaware of Wilson's role, expressed support.
 In November Wilson released Arnold-Forster's memo to the press, claiming he had been ordered to do so; Arnold-Forster initially expressed "amazement" but then agreed that the leak had "done nothing but good".